Lombiq/GitHub-Actions/Readme.md

 ### Default .NET version

-For .NET workflows, the default .NET SDK version we should provide is a concrete patch version of the latest Long-Term Support (LTS) .NET major version (the even-numbered ones, like 8), the most recent one at the time of updating .NET support (e.g., to `8.0.301` when .NET 8 is the latest LTS version).
+For .NET workflows, the default .NET SDK version we should provide is a concrete patch version of the latest Long-Term Support (LTS) .NET major version (the even-numbered ones, like 8), the most recent one at the time of upgrading .NET support (e.g., to `8.0.301` when .NET 8 is the latest LTS version).
 We need to pin the .NET SDK to a specific version like this to avoid unexpected build changes that patch version updates bring (which happens if the version is specified as e.g. `8.0.x`).
 See [this issue](https://github.com/dotnet/roslyn/issues/73639) for more context.

 We can still choose to update to a more recent patch version, but only deliberately.
+This can happen if the newer version has critical fixes that we deem necessary for the vast majority of applications.

 ### Default Node.js version

-.NET build workflows install the latest Active Long-Term Support (LTS) version of Node.js by default, but the version is configurable.
+.NET build workflows install the Active Long-Term Support (LTS) version of Node.js by default, the latest one at the time of upgrading the Node.js version.
+This version is configurable.
+This is then pinned to a concrete patch version to make builds repeatable.
 You can check out the [Node.js release schedule](https://nodejs.org/en/about/previous-releases) to see which version is the latest Active LTS at any given time.

+We can still choose to update to a more recent patch version, but only deliberately.
+This can happen if the newer version has critical fixes that we deem necessary for the vast majority of applications.

 Build workflows also enable [corepack](https://github.com/nodejs/corepack) to allow using Node.js package managers other than NPM.
 This behavior will be disabled when upgrading to Node.js v26 since that version [won't contain corepack anymore](https://github.com/nodejs/node/issues/50963#issuecomment-2746471823).